Our solution

 2

-Bacteria from the sample is captured
+Bacteria from the sample are captured

 3